nealith/im/README.md

 # Automatic aligmement and color composition of picture

-This project is a Student project, the goal is to merge Sergey Prokudin-Gorsky pictures in one colored picture.
+This project is a student project, the goal is to merge Sergey Prokudin-Gorsky pictures in one colored picture.
-Sergey Prokudin-Gorsky  use to take grayscale photo with colored filted to get the 3 colors channels.
+Sergey Prokudin-Gorsky  use to take grayscale photo with colored filter to get the 3 channels of BGR image.

 # Get started